IceBerG-15/IceBerG-15/README.md

 # Hey there! :wave::smiley:

 # 💫 About Me:
-Dynamic programmer skilled in Python, Java, Flask, and Selenium.
+Programmer skilled in Python, Java, Flask, and Selenium.
 Currently pursuing MCA with a focus on web development and database management.
 Committed to delivering high-quality solutions and eager to contribute to innovative projects, while developing expertise in full-stack development and UI/UX design.
 <br>